JAY-Z Takes Out Ads In Newspapers Around The Country To Shed Light On Black-Owned Businesses

 So it makes sense that at a time when Black-owned businesses are getting more shine than ever before, Hov wanted to make the movement even stronger.
 To accomplish that goal, alongside his Roc Nation agency he took out multiple full-page ads in newspapers across the country highlighting Black businesses.

-According to BET, Jay spread the love around and took out ads in The New York Times, The Denver Post, The Chicago Tribune, The Los Angeles Times, The Philadelphia Inquirer, The Austin American Statement, The Orlando Sentinel, and The Atlanta Journal-Constitution.
+According to BET, JAY spread the love around and took out ads in The New York Times, The Denver Post, The Chicago Tribune, The Los Angeles Times, The Philadelphia Inquirer, The Austin American Statement, The Orlando Sentinel, and The Atlanta Journal-Constitution.

 The businesses listed include law firms, car dealerships, plumbing, grocery stores, banks, wine stores, yoga studios, paper companies, restaurants, photography services, and much more.